-- (a) any person or entity to which a person or entity has supplied goods or services during the previous twelve months, having, in the aggregate, a value greater than \$50,000; or - (b) any person or entity to which an Official's outside employer or business has supplied goods or services during the previous twelve months, having, in the aggregate, a value greater than \$50,000 but only if the Official knows or has reason to know the outside employer or business supplied the goods or services.
+- (a) Any person or entity to which a person or entity has supplied goods or services during the previous 12 months, having, in the aggregate, a value greater than \$50,000.00; or - (b) Any person or entity to which an official's outside employer or business has supplied goods or services during the previous 12 months, having, in the aggregate, a value greater than \$50,000.00 but only if the official knows or has reason to know the outside employer or business supplied the goods or services

-Domestic partner means an adult, unrelated by blood, with which an unmarried or separated Official has a committed relationship, maintains a mutual residence, and shares basic living expenses.
+Domestic partner means an adult, unrelated by blood, with which an unmarried or separated official has a committed relationship, maintains a mutual residence, and shares basic living expenses.

-Financial benefit means any money, service, license, permit, contract, loan, travel, entertainment, hospitality, gratuity, or promise of any of these, or anything else of value to the Official or an Official's Relative.
+Financial benefit means any money, service, license, permit, contract, loan, travel, entertainment, hospitality, gratuity, or promise of any of these, or anything else of value to the official or an official's relative.
 The term does not include campaign contributions authorized by law.

-Gift means a financial benefit received or given without equivalent compensation.
+Gift means a financial any item, service, favor, or benefit received or given without equivalent compensation having more than de minimis value.
 The term includes lodging, transportation, entertainment, and food.
 The term does not include a financial benefit received or given on the same terms available to the general public or an election campaign contribution.

 Interest in a contract means a relationship to a contract such that a direct or indirect financial or other material benefit has been, or will be received as a result of that contract.
-Indirect benefit includes a benefit to the Official's Relative or outside business or employer.
+Indirect benefit includes a benefit to the official's relative or outside business or employer.